Skip to main content

 Memory Care vs. Standard Assisted Living: What’s the Difference?

-When a loved one requires more help than can be provided at home, families often have to decide between standard assisted living and specialized memory care.
-While both provide room, board, and assistance with daily activities, memory care offers specialized environments and staff trained specifically to handle Alzheimer's and dementia.
+When an aging loved one requires more help than can be provided safely at home, families often have to make the difficult decision between [standard assisted living](/home-care-vs-assisted-living-cost) and specialized memory care.
+While both types of residential care provide room, board, and assistance with activities of daily living, memory care is uniquely designed to support individuals with Alzheimer's disease and other forms of dementia.
+Understanding the critical differences between the two can save you time, money, and emotional stress.

 Memory Care vs. Standard Assisted Living: What’s the Difference?